cambrozak/bpl001/doc/01-lesson-plan.md

 **Activity:** Instructor and Students read the syllabus together, clarify with questions.

 ###Lecture: "What's a Robot?"
 (15min)
-_**Objective:** Students define the term Autonomous Robot and understand what makes it different from other types of robotics applications; Augmenting, Teleoperated, Sationary Preprogrammed_<br>
+_**Objective:** Students define the term Autonomous Robot and understand what makes it different from other robotics applications; Augmenting, Teleoperated, Sationary Preprogrammed_<br>
 **Activity:**  Students view video examples of Augmenting, Teleoperated, Stationary Preprogrammed and Autonomous Robots and define the characteristics of each type in an open discussion.
-Instructor writes characteristics for each in four lists on the board as they are discovered through Student discussion.
+Instructor writes characteristics for each in four lists on the board as they are discussed by Students.

 Augmenting
 http://www.mind.ilstu.edu/curriculum/medical_robotics/augmenting.php